T-SURYANARAYANAN/MUID_WORKSHOP/README.md

 ## AIM :
 Android Application Getting two values and Display the result (Addition Value) in the text box using Android Studio
 ## Algorithm:
-1.Open Android Studio → New Project → Empty Activity.
+1.Open Android Studio → New Project → Empty Activity.<br>
-2.Open activity_main.xml to design the layout.
+2.Open activity_main.xml to design the layout.<br>
-3.Add a TextView for the heading (“Workshop”).
+3.Add a TextView for the heading (“Workshop”).<br>
-4.Add two EditText boxes for number inputs.
+4.Add two EditText boxes for number inputs.<br>
-5.Add a Button to perform the summation.
+5.Add a Button to perform the summation.<br>
-6.Add a TextView to display the result.
+6.Add a TextView to display the result.<br>
-7.In MainActivity.java, handle the button click → get values → calculate add → display result.
+7.In MainActivity.java, handle the button click → get values → calculate add → display result.<br>
 ## Program:
 ```text
 Developed by : SURYANARAYANAN T